 | Data Caps | No data caps | No data caps |

 Frontier requires no contracts required, while Starry offers no contracts required.
-Contract-free plans provide flexibility to switch providers without paying early termination fees, which is especially valuable if you are unsure about long-term satisfaction with the service.
+Contract-free plans provide flexibility to switch providers without paying early termination fees.
+Which is especially valuable if you are unsure about long-term satisfaction with the service.
 When comparing prices, always look at the regular monthly rate rather than the introductory promotional price, as promotions typically expire after 12-24 months.

-(855) 452-1829Technology and Coverage: Frontier vs Starry
+Technology and Coverage: Frontier vs Starry

 Frontier uses fiber optic and DSL while Starry relies on fixed wireless broadband.
 This fundamental technology difference impacts speed capabilities, latency, reliability, and availability in your area.

-Frontier serves 25 states primarily in Connecticut, California, Texas, and Florida, while Starry is available in select metro areas in Boston, New York City, Los Angeles, Washington DC, Denver, and Columbus.
+Frontier serves 25 states primarily in Connecticut, California, Texas, and Florida.
+While Starry is available in select metro areas in Boston, New York City, Los Angeles, Washington DC, Denver, and Columbus.
 In areas where both providers are available, you have the advantage of choosing based on performance rather than availability.
 Before making your decision, verify that your specific street address qualifies for service from both providers, as coverage can vary block by block.

 Frontier uses fiber optic and DSL technology, providing symmetrical upload and download speeds, low latency, and high reliability.
 Starry, using fixed wireless broadband, delivers wireless connectivity leveraging cellular or radio tower infrastructure without physical cables.